se-tim/PaCo-Implementation/README.md

-# BooPC-Implementation
+# PaCo Implementation
-A proof-of-concept implementation of the BooPC bootstrapping procedure for CKKS.
+A proof-of-concept implementation of the PaCo bootstrapping procedure for CKKS.